JaderoChan/global_hotkey/doc/README_EN.md

 - 'Register GHM' under the MacOS system is not supported for the time being.

-- Operations such as termination, addition, deletion, and hotkey replacement can only be performed after the corresponding 'GHM' has been started!
+- Operations such as termination, addition, deletion, and hotkey replacement can only be performed after the corresponding 'GHM' has been initialized!

 - Do not perform operations such as terminating, adding, deleting, and hotkey replacement in the worker thread (for the user, this is the thread where the callback function is executed when the hotkey is triggered)!